huggingface/blog/overview-quantization-transformers.md

 **cross-modality interoperability**: As the only condition to quantize a model is to contain a `torch.nn.Linear` layer, quantization works out of the box for any modality, making it possible to load models such as Whisper, ViT, Blip2, etc. in 8bit or 4bit out of the box.

-**0 performance degradation when merging adapters**: (Read more about adapters and PEFT in this blogpost if you are not familiar with it) If one trains adapters on top of base models quantized with bitsandbytes, they can load the base model in a higher precision (fp16 of bf16) and merge the adapters on the base model and directly deploy it for inference with no performance degradation.
+**0 performance degradation when merging adapters**: (Read more about adapters and PEFT in [this blogpost](https://huggingface.co/blog/peft) if you are not familiar with it) If one trains adapters on top of base models quantized with bitsandbytes, they can load the base model in a higher precision (fp16 of bf16) and merge the adapters on the base model and directly deploy it for inference with no performance degradation.
 Note that this is not supported for GPTQ.

 ### Pros auto-gptq
-**fast**: GPTQ quantized models are fast compared to bitsandbytes quantized models.
+**fast for text generation**: GPTQ quantized models are fast compared to bitsandbytes quantized models for text generation.
 We will address the speed comparison in an appropriate section.

-**n-bit support**: GPTQ algorithm makes it possible to quantize models up to 2 bits!.
-However,this might come up with severe performance degradation.
+**n-bit support**: GPTQ algorithm makes it possible to quantize models up to 2 bits!
+However, this might come up with severe performance degradation.
 The recommended number of bits remains 4 for the GPTQ algorithm, which seems to be the perfect tradeoff for now.

 **easly-serializable**: GPTQ models supports serialization for any number of bits loading models from TheBloke namespace: https://huggingface.co/TheBloke (with -GPTQ suffix) is supported out of the box, as long as you have the required packages installed.
 Bitsandbytes supports 8bit serialization but does not support 4bit serialization as of today.